 What do an athlete and an artist have in common?

 The Creative Performer journey began in 2010 and has been evolving ever since.
 Amanda and Jarred met in graduate school.
 Jarred was in the final year of his MFA in Graphic Design, and Amanda was just starting her Ph.D in Psychology while also winding down the final year of her career as a track and field athlete.
 At the time they met, both Amanda and Jarred were deeply immersed in the formative years of developing and refining their professional crafts.
 Since then, they’ve been having a ten-year conversation about the numerous and exciting discoveries and overlaps in their fields.
 These discoveries eventually led to the development of the Creative Performer, which intersects the worlds of sport / performance psychology and creativity to assist creative professionals in learning to manage performance pressure and other performance blocks more effectively.
 We’ve found that this process for creatives essentially mirrors the same process as other high performers due to the focus on producing outcomes under evaluation and the subsequent stress that arises.
 Most of us are familiar with the image of the distraught field goal kicker that misses the game winning kick—and the popular, but flawed notion that “they had one job,” but we aren’t as familiar with the trials and tribulations of what creative practitioners experience as they attempt to continuously manifest creative outcomes for themselves—or for their paying clients.
 Amanda and Jarred have gone on to co-teach Creative Performance driven projects at the university level, lecture and write about Creative Performance for academic conferences, and host workshops with professional creative teams currently operating in the private sector.
-They have the most fun when working with current and emerging professionals—they are ready to put their expertise and experience to work for you.
-And surprise!
-They have been married for 5 years and have three furry children.
+They deeply enjoying working with current and emerging professionals who are passionate about sustained improvement and continued refinement of their professional craft(s).